Eibad/NisumAssignments/README.md

-# NisumAssignments updated new branch
+# NisumAssignments updated new branch rename